ddgroleau/portland-finder/README.md

 # Portland Finder

-A Laravel app with a Vue.js frontend using IntertiaJs
+A Laravel app with a Vue.js frontend using IntertiaJs.
+Serves an array of city trash-bag vendors in Portland, ME and displays them on a map.

 ## Database Migrations: